adoublef/blog/posts/form-validation-works-better-with-htmx.md

 We are telling the server that we have some data that we want them to handle.
 The server will route this to the endpoint that handles all request to `www.example.com` to which we as developers will do something and finally response back with what we have done.

 This leg of the user action can be implemented in various ways.
 Here we will use a *C#*.
-Reasons being that it's quite important to express how **big tech companies are able to have various languages communicate.** For beginners we are often urged to stick with a JavaScript metaframework like *NextJS* or *SvelteJS* but not every task works well in those.
+Reasons being that it's quite important to express how **big tech companies are able to have various languages communicate.** For beginners we are often urged to stick with a JavaScript metaframework like [NextJS](https://nextjs.org/) or [SvelteKit](https://kit.svelte.dev/) but not every task works well in those.
 Sometimes you just need a separate backend hosted elsewhere.
 This is another assumption therefore that we will go with for now, but will circle back to this point [later](#so-what-is-the-problem).

 ```csharp